-THE BRINSMEAD
+THE BRINSMEAD (SR)

-Open to any number of teams of four present members of any Unit.
 Open First Prize The RAF Training Command Station Small-bore - Team Efficiency Cup, lent by the Royal Air Force Small Arms Association in 2004, and four NRA Gold Medals.
 Reserved First Prize A Challenge Shield presented in 1882 by Messrs John Brinsmead & Son and four NRA Gold Medals, to the champion team from HM Forces from Services as defined in the United Service.
 Second Prize Four NRA Silver Medals if entries exceed eight Third Prize Four NRA Bronze Medals if entries exceed fifteen.
 Special Prize Four NRA Bronze Medals for the best Volunteer team not winning an Open Prize, if three or more such teams enter.